riboflavin/test-framer-sync/compare/krisp-vs-zoom-ai.md

 | Language Support                  | ✅ Multiple languages | ❌ English only |
 | Desktop App                       | ✅ Yes (Mac & Windows) | ✅ Yes (Mac & Windows) |
 | iPhone & Android Apps             | ✅ Yes (Both)     | ✅ Yes (Both)     |
-- **Krisp**: People or companies looking for a free plan and an easy-to-use tool might consider Krisp.
-However, it lacks integrations with popular platforms like HubSpot and Notion, limiting its usefulness in streamlining meeting workflows.
+Some individuals or organizations may find Krisp appealing for its free plan and ease of use, particularly those who prioritize simplicity and cost-effectiveness.
+However, both tools lack deep integrations with popular platforms like HubSpot and Notion, limiting their utility for users who heavily rely on such software for productivity and organization.
+Additionally, while Krisp is suitable for in-person meetings and local recording, it may not fully meet the needs of users seeking comprehensive meeting solutions.

-- **Zoom AI**: Users who prioritize Zoom and calendar integration may find Zoom AI appealing.
-Nevertheless, its lack of support for in-person meetings and local recording could hinder its effectiveness in facilitating productive discussions.
-Additionally, the absence of deep integrations with other tools may limit its ability to enhance meeting outcomes.
+On the other hand, Zoom AI's native integration with Zoom and calendars could benefit users who heavily utilize these tools for scheduling and hosting meetings.
+Nevertheless, the tool's lack of integrations with other platforms and absence of an automation engine may hinder its ability to streamline meeting processes for users with diverse software needs.
+Despite offering support for multiple languages and availability across various devices, both tools fall short in providing a comprehensive solution for users looking to enhance their meeting productivity and efficiency.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.